CREATE TABLE reference

 an error is returned if a table already exists with the requested name.
 Table

-names containing spaces or period .
+names containing spaces or period . character must be enclosed in double

 quotes, for example: